Features

 So, different workflows are required depending on whether you have to work with a different number of audio tracks or an equal one.
 Please see the instructions on the following pages

-Make sure your sequence has enough audio tracks and manually add additional audio tracks to the sequence before you place clips with a higher number of tracks.
+Make sure your sequence has enough audio tracks and manually add additional audio tracks to the sequence before you place clips with higher number of tracks.

-If the number of high-resolution audio tracks is equal to the number of audio tracks shown for the linked proxy clips in the bin columns:
+If the number of high resolution audio tracks is equal to the number of audio tracks shown for the linked proxy clips in the bin columns:

-All high-resolution and proxy clips shall have been linked already so that they can be located in the media database by the Relink process.
+All high resolution and proxy clips shall have been linked already so that they can be located in the media database by the Relink process.

-High-resolution and proxy files typically carry the same Source File ID.
+High resolution and proxy files typically carry the same Source File ID.
 This is used by the host to identify the matching source clips for relinking.

-As the format and image dimensions of high-resolution and proxy clips are different by nature make sure to allow Relink to: AnyVideo Format.
+As the format and image dimensions of high resolution and proxy clips are different by nature make sure to allow Relink to: Any Video Format.
 Then Select Highest Quality as Relink method.

-In some cases, the high-resolution clips and the proxies have different frame rates.
-Make sure to enable Allow relink across rates, otherwise, only clips with the same frame rate get relinked.
+In some cases the high resolution clips and the proxies have different frame rates.
+Make sure to enable Allow relink across rates, otherwise only clips with the same frame rate get relinked.

 To switch a sequence back to proxy resolution proceed as above but select Relink Method: Most Compressed.

-If the number of high-resolution audio tracks is higher than the number of audio tracks shown for the linked proxy clips in the bin columns, you need to relink the high-resolution clips to low-resolution once before you start editing.
-But only the video track!
+If the number of high resolution audio tracks is higher than the number of audio tracks shown for the linked proxy clips in the bin columns:

-As said earlier all high-resolution and proxy clips shall have been linked already so that they can be located in the media database.
+As said earlier all high resolution and proxy clips shall have been linked already so that they can be located in the media database.

-High-resolution and proxy files typically carry the same Source File ID.
+High resolution and proxy files typically carry the same Source File ID.
 This is used by the host to identify the matching source clips for relinking.

-In some cases, the high-resolution clips and the proxies have different frame rates.
-Make sure to enable Allow relink across rates, otherwise, only clips with the same frame rate get relinked.
+In some cases the high resolution clips and the proxies have different frame rates.
+Make sure to enable Allow relink across rates, otherwise only clips with the same frame rate get relinked.

 To switch a sequence back to proxy resolution proceed as above but select Relink Method: Most Compressed.

-To relink a high-resolution sequence back to proxy format, proceed as above but select Relink method: Most Compressed.
+To relink a high resolution sequence back to proxy format, proceed as above but select Relink method: Most Compressed.

 Editing with MPEG-2 proxy clips

-High-resolution and proxy files typically carry the same Source File ID.
+High resolution and proxy files typically carry the same Source File ID.
 This is used by the host to identify the matching source clips for relinking.

-As the format and image dimensions of high-resolution and proxy clips are different by nature make sure to allow Relink to: AnyVideo Format.
-Then Select the Highest Quality as Relink method.
+As the format and image dimensions of high resolution and proxy clips are different by nature make sure to allow Relink to: Any Video Format.
+Then Select Highest Quality as Relink method.

-In some cases, the high-resolution clips and the proxies have different frame rates.
-Make sure to enable Allow relink across rates, otherwise, only clips with the same frame rate get relinked.
+In some cases the high resolution clips and the proxies have different frame rates.
+Make sure to enable Allow relink across rates, otherwise only clips with the same frame rate get relinked.

 To switch a sequence back to proxy resolution proceed as above but select Relink Method: Most Compressed.

-Working with XDCAM high-resolution clips and MPEG-4 Proxy
+Working with XDCAM high resolution clips and MPEG-4 Proxy

-The workflow to edit with XDCAM high-resolution clips and MPEG-4 proxies is much different than for the above types.
-The MPEG-4 proxy files always reside on the same media as the high-resolution clips in the Sub folder.
-You must always link the whole media volume(s).
-When you link individual clips directly from the Clip folder, a proxy workflow is not supported.
+The workflow to edit with legacy XDCAM high resolution clips and MPEG-4 proxies is much different than the for the above types.
+The MPEG-4 proxy files always reside on the same media as the high resolution clips in the “Sub” folder.

-Before you link the media specify whether the volume is linked with high-resolution or proxy video by setting the quality parameter in the Link settings.
-To start editing with low-resolution proxy clips set the Link Preference to Most Compressed as below:
+Before you link the media specify whether the volume is linked with high resolution or proxy video by setting the quality parameter in the Link Settings.
+To start editing with low resolution proxy clips set the Link Preference to Most Compressed as below:

 You can always switch back and forth between low and high resolution by changing the Link Preference in the Link Settings and linking the volumes again.